Got questions about Linux Foundation Training? Go to the Training FAQ.

 - What is the format of the Exam?

-- What are the rules for the Exam?
+- What are the rules and policies during the Exam?

 - What resources are allowed or forbidden during exams?

-- Can I install and use _____ tool in the Exam, e.g. YaST, Zypper, Python, vim, Emac, nano, etc.?
+- Can I install and use _____ tool in the Exam, e.g. YaST, Zypper, Python, vim, Emacs, nano, etc.?

 - What is the retake policy?